BrandXX/open-webui/functions/unload_models_from_vram/README.md

    When prompted, type `yes` to confirm you want to unload the models.

 3. **Watch the Magic:**
-   The function will retrieve the list of loaded models and proceed to unload them one by one.
+   The function retrieves the list of loaded models and proceeds to unload them one by one.
 Sit back, relax, and enjoy the clean VRAM!

 ---